3 Proven Steps To Lose Weight for Good (No Tricks – Only Facts)

 A woman is performing a bicep curl with dumbbells.

 Walking a minimum of 10,000 steps per day is recommended, but if you work at a desk job this may sound impossible.
 You can use your iPhone’s health app or smartwatch to see how many steps you’ve been walking a day, and then double that later on.
-Remember, the 3 steps to lose weight shouldn’t be done all at once and each step should be a small change at first.
+Remember, the trio of steps for weight loss shouldn’t be done all at once and each step should be a small change at first.

 It’s important to start small and not look at 10,000 steps like a big bad or scary goal.
 Even if you’re walking 3-5k steps right now, doubling that will be huge progress.
 Consider taking walks at work on your 15 minute breaks or after work with a buddy or loved one.